Demerara-Essequibo: Overview

 In 1745, Demerara was created as a separate Dutch colony out of a part of Essequibo.
 Demerara quickly became more successful than Essequibo.
 The rivalry between the colonies resulted in the creation of a combined Court of Policy in Fort Zeelandia in 1783, and both colonies were governed by the same governor; however, there were still two Courts of Justice, one for Demerara and one for Essequibo.
 On 28 April 1812, the two colonies were officially combined, however 1815 is used as end date, because the ratification eliminated the last legal obstacles.

 On 18 August 1823, there was a slave rebellion involving more than 10,000 slaves, which resulted in the deaths of hundreds of slaves.

 On 21 July 1831, Demerara-Esequibo united with Berbice as British Guiana.

 Currency

-The colony continued to use Dutch currency throughout British control, with issued coins ranging from 3 bits up to 3 guilder.
+The colony continued to use Dutch guilder as currency throughout British control, with issued coins ranging from 3 bits up to 3 guilder.
 Coins bearing the colony's name were minted from 1809 to 1835.
-The Dutch currency was demonetised after unification and in 1839 was replaced with the British Guiana dollar.
+The Dutch guilder was demonetised after unification, and in 1839 was replaced with the British Guiana dollar.